Some advice for DIY’ers on replacing cane webbing.

 7) Cut the excess webbing with your craft knife, cutting into the grove, but toward the outside of the groove.

 8) Once done, add wood glue (not contact glue or hot glue; just plain wood glue) inside the groove all around.
-You want to lay the spline, that will secure the webbing to the frame, to lay on a bed of glue, without spilling over the sides.
+You want to lay the spline, that will secure the webbing to the frame, on a bed of glue, without spilling over the sides.

 10) Let it dry for 24 hours, and there you have it, a chair that is as good as new!